 Adapted from the CDC.

 So, what about rinsing without soap?
-Consider this: can you see every "icky" thing that might get on your hands after you use the toilet?
+Consider this: can you see every "icky" substance that might get on your hands after you use the toilet?
 How about anything that might get on your hands at other times of the day?
 You might encourage your friend to consider the possibility that there may be bacteria, viruses, pathogens, or other microorganisms on the door or toilet handle that aren’t visible to the naked eye.
 Suggesting to your friend that thoroughly suds-ing up and washing her hands every time she uses the commode — even if nothing is visibly on her hands — may be beneficial.
 She may pick up some sort of microorganism and could be spreading it around to others without knowing it.
 In your friendly discussion, you may both be wondering what to do in those instances when clean water and soap isn’t available.
 It’s recommended that if you can't get your hands on soap and water, you can use an alcohol-based hand sanitizer (containing at least 60 percent alcohol).
+These meaures help ensure that germ spread is reduced, decreasing the exposure that others have to disease-causing pathogens.

 While washing your hands is a helpful way of keeping the germs at bay, a healthy immune system can also help you successfully fight off many bacteria and viruses before they make you sick.
 Adequate sleep, effectively managing your stress, and maintaining a balanced eating plan can all help keep each person's immune system up and running.
 And, keeping your hands and fingers away from your eyes, nose, and mouth will help thwart the delivery of germs into your body in the first place.

 Now that you have more information, you might consider sharing the knowledge with your floor mates about the virtues of proper handwashing.
+Not only will it keep your hands cleaner, but it may help to keep you illness free, too!
 Here’s hoping that the news (and only the news) will continue to spread from there.Alice!